-He has identified the locations of CIA prisons, revealed the long-term effects of American torture, and uncovered the secret government mission responsible for an American businessman's disappearance in Iran.
-He has covered federal law enforcement and security matters for more than a decade, though there have been occasional dalliances with international football, college football, Wall Street and the environment.
+He has specialized in law enforcement and intelligence matters for more than a decade, though there have been occasional dalliances with international football, college football, Wall Street and the environment.

 He covered the mass shootings at Virginia Tech and in Newtown, Conn., as well as numerous federal investigations.
 Before moving to Washington, he was part of an AP team in Connecticut that exposed corruption in state government.
 He began his career as a reporter for the Standard-Times in New Bedford, Mass., where he covered corruption, drug trafficking and organized crime in America’s busiest fishing town.